pb4git/Ocean-of-code/README.md

   As explained above, the objective of this final version is to balance correctly the four actions Torpedo / Move / Silence / Surface and allow fine-tuned compromise between aggressive and defensive behaviors.
 ## Evaluation framework
-In order to have a unified evaluation, all actions are evaluated in the framework of total discounted damage taken from or done to the opponent.
+In order to have a unified evaluation, all actions are evaluated in the framework of total discounted damage taken from or done to the opponent in the future.
 - For a torpedo, it is simply the damage probability given the opponent presence map `damageProbability*0.95^0`
 - For a surface, we take a known damage when surface happens and assume we'll need to surface again after `pathSize` turns : ``1*(0.95^turn + 0.95^(turn + pathSize)``
 - For space-filling, `0.95^spaceLeft` : we will need to surface when all cells are filled in